What Does Contracting a Course Mean?

 How To Contract a Course

-5. Complete the Contract Application.
+Contract Application.
 Before completing the contract application, make sure you have a copy of the course syllabus.
-Be sure to include in your application the specifical final product of the contract project, why the project is important, the timeline for completion and how the work will be evaluated (for example, a rubric).
-Contracts are reviewed on a rolling basis and due by Friday of week seven of each semester.
+Be sure to include in your application the final product of the contract project, why the project is important, the timeline for completion and how the work will be evaluated (for example, a rubric).
+The course contract process for Fall 2024 is closed.
+The portal will reopen on Jan.
+13, 2025, for the Spring 2025 semester.

 CONTRACT APPLICATION REQUIREMENTS

 All contract applications must typically be received by Friday of week seven of the semester.
-For Spring 2024, the contract application will open Monday, Jan.
-8, at midnight.
-The deadline is Friday, Feb.
-23, at 11 p.m.
+For Spring 2024, the contract application will open Wednesday, Aug.
+21, at 8 a.m..
+The deadline is Friday, Oct.
+11, at 11 p.m.
 Applications will be reviewed on a rolling basis.

 What Makes a Good Contract Project?